cloudyr/googleCloudVisionR/README.md

 R Package for Image Recognition, Object Detection, and OCR using the Google's Cloud Vision API.

-For an overview of the capabilites of the API consult the documentation [here](https://cloud.google.com/vision/).
+## Google Cloud Vision API

+> **Cloud Vision API** enables developers to understand the content of an image by encapsulating powerful machine learning models in an easy-to-use REST API.
+It quickly classifies images into thousands of categories (such as, “sailboat”), detects individual objects and faces within images, and reads printed words contained within images.
+You can build metadata on your image catalog, moderate offensive content, or enable new marketing scenarios through image sentiment analysis.

+Read more on the [capabilities of the Google Cloud Vision API](https://cloud.google.com/vision/).

+## About this R package

 This package allows you to call the following functionalities: label, text, landmark, face and logo detection.

 The project is a continuation of the [RoogleVision](https://github.com/cloudyr/RoogleVision) package by Florian Teschner and is relying on the authentication procedures offered by [googleAuthR](https://cran.r-project.org/web/packages/googleAuthR/index.html).

-WARNING: the project is in active development and is not guaranteed to be stable in terms of function names, signatures, etc. Contributions through issues, pull requests are more than welcome.
+**WARNING**: the project is in active development and is not guaranteed to be stable in terms of function names, signatures, etc. Contributions through issues, pull requests are more than welcome.

 ## Installation